miker704/Strife/patches2.md

     - Moved Intrustion Prevention Loading Screen container to a more organized folder.
     - Moved Deleted Server Loading Screen container to a more organized folder.
     - Moved Deleted Server Loading Screen to a more organized folder.
+    - Moved Update Loading Screen to a more organized folder.
+    -

 ## Backend Changes